juice-shop/pwning-juice-shop/part2/forgotten-content.md

 :information_source: _If you are running the Juice Shop with a custom theme and product inventory, the product to inspect will be a different one.
-The tooltip on the Score Board will tell you which one._
+The tooltip on the Score Board will tell you which one to look into._

 [^1]: https://www.owasp.org/index.php/OWASP_2014_Project_Handbook#tab=Project_Requirements